 The PRESIDENT (12:54): Minister Symes will get responses for Ms Payne's questions, in line with the standing orders.
-Given it is a minister here, it will be one day - 24 hours for that.
-Minister Blandthorn has committed to Ms Gray-Barberio to get responses for both her questions for the Minister for Education.
-For Ms Crozier's substantive question, Minister Blandthorn has committed to getting further information.
+Given it is a minister here, it will be one day -24 hours for that.
+Minister Blandthorn has committed to Ms Gray-Barberio to get responses to both of her questions for the Minister for Education.